Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

 \paragraph{Baselines}

-We compare \sys to two baselines: the basic version of the \ac{DL} algorithm without privacy guarantees (\emph{No noise}) and Muffliato, a state-of-the art privacy-preserving \ac{DL} algorithm.
-For Muffliato, we allow 10 averaging rounds per training iteration, as recommended by the authors~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.
-This produces a nearly-exact average across the network (see~\cref{fig:muffliato_learning} for details).
+We compare \sys with two baselines: \ac{D-PSGD}~\cite{lian2017dpsgd}, a decentralized stochastic gradient descent algorithm without privacy guarantees (labeled \emph{No noise} in the figures), and Muffliato, a state-of-the art privacy-preserving \ac{DL} algorithm.
+To cover different communication settings, we consider two scenarios: \textit{(i)} using $1$ averaging round per training iteration, as in typical \dpsgd{}, and \textit{(ii)} using $10$ averaging rounds per training iteration, as recommended for Muffliato when applied to our network topology~(Theorem 5 in~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}).
+In practice, using $10$ averaging rounds ensures each node obtains an almost global average model.